corker/FluentProjections/README.md

 FluentProjections
 ==================

-This package provides a configurable hub that can handle events and map them onto event projection tables (read models).
+FluentProjections is a configurable hub that can map messages onto projections and store them into a database of your choice.

 Why?
 ====